How to Build a Prioritization Matrix That Leadership Actually Uses

 - The output needs to justify budget or headcount allocation

-The limitation: it takes more setup time.
-And if the weights aren't agreed upon before scoring starts, you'll end up in a meta-debate about the framework instead of the actual priorities.
+The limitation: more setup time.
+And if the weights aren't agreed before scoring starts, you'll end up in a meta-debate about the framework instead of the actual priorities.

 | Dimension | Effort-Impact Grid | Weighted Scoring |